frame-lang/frame_transpiler/docs/source/advanced_frame/compartments.rst

 * ExitArgs  - map of transition exit arguments
 *  _forwardEvent_ - system runtime data member for Event Forwarding feature

-The Compartment State Member
+The State Member
 ----------------------------

 The state variable holds the identifier for the state and is immutable so should be implemented as a const if supported by the language.

-The Compartment StateArgs Member
+The StateArgs Member
 --------------------------------

 The StateArgs are a map containing the data passed as part of a transition